On splitting and splittable families: The splitting game

-In the rest of the section, we carry out case studies, giving characterizations of the winning player for several families of splitting games.
-We begin with a very trivial class of games.
+In the rest of the section, we carry out case studies, analyzing which player wins in several special cases of the splitting game.
+We begin with a very trivial such case.

-\begin{theorem} Suppose that $\mathcal B$ has at most two odd-sized Venn regions of nonzero multiplicity.
-Then for either value of $t$, Split has a winning strategy in $(\mathcal B, t)$. \end{theorem}
+\begin{theorem} Suppose that $(k,\mathcal B)$ has at most two odd-sized Venn regions of nonzero multiplicity.
+Then for either value of $t$, Split has a winning strategy in $(k,\mathcal B, t)$. \end{theorem}